 This is an old recipe I’d completely forgotten about until last week.
-Unlike the Cheerios Chocolate Chip Cookies which I’ve made multiple times through the years, Cheerios Peanut Butter Cookies call for just enough peanut butter and oats to give these chocolate chip cookies a bit of peanut butter flavor and a bumpy, crunchy texture.
+Unlike the Crispy Chocolate Chip Cheerios Cookies which I’ve made multiple times through the years and which do not call for peanut butter, Cheerios Peanut Butter Cookies call for just enough peanut butter and oats to give these chocolate chip cookies a bit of peanut butter flavor and a bumpy, crunchy texture.

 - 1 large egg

 - 1 cup all purpose flour stirred and then spooned into the cup (4.5 oz)

 - 1/2 teaspoon EACH – baking powder baking soda and salt.